guko1214/p3_collab-compet/report.md

  The DDPG algorithm is an actor-critic based algorithm used for learning **continuous** action spaces.
  #### Components

  The agent has two type of neural networks: an actor network and a critic network.
 The actor network is used to select best actions for each state, <br>
  while the critic network is used to estimate the Q-value function for each state-action pair.<br>
  Two networks with identical architecture are initiated for both actor network and critic network, which are called local network and target network, respectively for stable training of the networks.<br>
  As DDPG is an off-policy algorithm, a replay buffer is used to store and sample experience tuples.<br>
+ In the tennis games, the two agents use the same actor and critic network, and share the replay buffer.

 #### Training process